 (2) Replace the full drive with a large one

-If your full hard drive is very small, you may want to consider replacing it with one of a higher capacity.
-However, if you do decide to do this, you need to reinstall the operating system.
-In this case, is it possible to replace the full drive with a new one without reinstalling OS in Windows 7/8/10?
+If your full hard drive is very small, you may want to consider replacing it with one that has higher capacity.
+However, this option would require reinstalling the operating system.
+Is it possible to replace the entire drive with a new one without reinstalling the OS in Windows 7/8/10?

-Step 1: Here take Professional Edition as an example.
-After launching MiniTool Partition Wizard, right-click on the full disk and then choose "Copy Disk" from the left action panel.
+Step 1: After launching MiniTool Partition Wizard, right-click on the full disk and then choose "Copy Disk" from the left action panel.

-If you are copying the drive to SSD or advanced format HDD, you had better keep checking the option "Force to align partitions to 1MB".
-Moreover, "Use GUID Partition Table for the target disk" should be chosen.
+If you are copying the drive to SSD or advanced format HDD, it is best to keep the option "Force to align partitions to 1MB" checked.

-Step 4: Then MiniTool Partition Wizard will remind you to change BIOS setting so that your computer can boot from this new and large disk and solve hard drive is full issue.
-Click "Finish" button to go back to the main interface of this software.
+Step 4: Then MiniTool Partition Wizard will remind you to change the BIOS setting so that your computer can boot from this new and large disk.
+Click "Finish" and go back to the main interface of this software.

-Step 5: Click "Apply" and tap "Yes" to perform all changes.
-Next, you will be asked to restart now since you are copying system disk.
-Just do as told.
+Step 5: Click "Apply" and tap "Yes" to apply all changes.
+Next, you will be asked to restart.
+Since you are copying system disk, you can do as told.

-Now with MiniTool Partition Wizard, you can easily solve C drive full issue by extending/resizing C partition and fix hard drive full issue by copying disk to make a disk upgrade in Windows 7/8/10.
-If you are interested in this tool, please share it with your friends.
+Using the MiniTool Partition Wizard now, you can easily solve the issue of hard drive full, especially C drive full in Windows 7/8/10.
+If you find this tool interesting, please share it with your friends.

 Four Possible Solutions for Disk Drive Full Issue

 If "my C drive is full without reason" issue appears in Windows 7/8/10, you can delete temporary files and other unimportant data to free up hard disk space.
 Windows includes a built-in tool, Disk Cleanup, to help you clear your disk of unnecessary files.